Dr Brett BlighLecturer

 - co-Director of the Centre for Technology Enhanced Learning,

-- an active member of the Centre for Higher Education Research and Evaluation,
+- a member of the Centre for Higher Education Research and Evaluation, and

 - a member of the Management Team of the Department for Educational Research.